hajdam/railcraft-customemblems-addon/README.md

 custom.properties is a text file containing list of custom emblems with unique code, name to display and image to use.

+When emblem code is starting with "." (dot) it's not available for engraving and can be only created with /give command so it could be for example given to players from admins for events or so...

+Example give: /give player railcraft_cemblem:cemblem.custom_emblem 1 0 {emblem:cust_exit}

 Building
 --------